 4. Money issues

-If you and your partner do not invest in sound financial planning right at the beginning of your relationship, money can become one of the challenges of a relationship.
+If you and your partner do not do sound financial planning right at the beginning of your relationship, money can become one of the challenges of a relationship.
 Whether you’re struggling with a shortage of money or disagree over spending style, money issues can escalate quickly.

 Setting short-term and long-term budgets, discussing savings and investment plans can help you negate this problem.
 Besides, helping you build a secure financial future together.